 Planting and maintaining your tree is easier than you might have imagined!
 There are four key components to tree planting and care:

 The right tree, in the right place!

 - Shading your home can result in energy savings of 20-30%!
-Numerous studies have proven that trees which shade your home will have positive impacts on both your cooling and heating costs.
+Numerous studies have proven that shading your home with trees provides positive impacts on both your cooling and heating costs.

 - Deciduous trees (lose leaves seasonally) should be placed on the south face of the home.
 This allows for the best of both worlds – cooling shade in the summer, yet the warming sun can still come through in the winter.